Judy Garland: 1940–1946: Adult stardom

 During the filming of Meet Me in St. Louis, Garland and Minnelli had some initial conflicts, but they entered into a relationship and married on June 15, 1945.
 On March 12, 1946, her daughter Liza was born.

 The Clock (1945) was Garland's first straight dramatic film, with Robert Walker cast in the main male role.
-Though the film was critically praised and earned a profit, most movie fans expected her to sing; and she did not act again in a non-singing dramatic role for many years.
-Her other films of the 1940s include The Harvey Girls (1946), in which she introduced the Academy Award-winning song "On the Atchison, Topeka and the Santa Fe"; and Till the Clouds Roll By (1946).
+Though the film was critically praised and earned a profit, most movie fans expected her to sing.
+She did not act again in a non-singing dramatic role for many years.
+Her other films during this period include The Harvey Girls (1946), in which she introduced the Academy Award-winning song "On the Atchison, Topeka and the Santa Fe", Ziegfeld Follies (1946), and Till the Clouds Roll By (1946).

 1947–1950: Last MGM motion pictures

 Garland in The Pirate trailer (1948) (Note: This particular scene was filmed in 1947.)

-During the filming of The Pirate, Garland suffered a nervous breakdown and was admitted to a private sanatorium.
-She was able to complete filming, but in July 1947 she made her first suicide attempt, making minor cuts to her wrist with a broken glass.
-During this period, she spent two weeks in treatment at the Austen Riggs Center, a psychiatric hospital in Stockbridge, Massachusetts.
-The Pirate, released in May 1948, was the first of Garland's films not to make a profit since she had starred in The Wizard of Oz.
+During the filming of The Pirate in early 1947, Garland suffered a nervous breakdown and was admitted to a private sanatorium.
+She was able to complete filming, but that July she made her first suicidal gesture, making minor cuts to her wrist with a broken glass.
+She agreed to be admitted to the Austen Riggs Center, a psychiatric hospital in Stockbridge, Massachusetts, in August, but after she arrived she, along with her maid and psychiatrist, checked in to the Red Lion Inn down the street instead.
+She briefly underwent outpatient psychiatric treatment at Austen Riggs before returning to California.
+The Pirate, released in May 1948, was the first of Garland's films not to make a profit since The Wizard of Oz.
 The main reasons for its failure were its cost, the increasing expense of the shooting delays while Garland was ill, and the general public's unwillingness to accept her in a sophisticated film.

-Following her work in The Pirate, she co-starred for the first and only time with Fred Astaire, who replaced Gene Kelly after Kelly broke his ankle, in Easter Parade (1948), which was Hollywood's highest-grossing musical that year.
+Following her work in The Pirate, she co-starred for the first and only time with Fred Astaire, who replaced Gene Kelly after Kelly broke his ankle, in Easter Parade (1948).
+It was Hollywood's highest-grossing musical that year.